First Warning Forecast: Partial clearing, highs in the mid 80s

 Weather & Health

-Pollen: Low-moderate (Grasses)
+Pollen: Moderate (Grasses)

 UV Index: 10 (Very High)